WSCR: 1920s

-On April 12, 1922, the station first signed on as WGU.
-A joint venture between The Fair Department Store and the Chicago Daily News, WGU's first transmitter sat atop the department store.
-At the time, the station was broadcasting on 833 kilocycles with a transmitter power of about 100 watts.
+Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted a regulation creating a broadcasting station category, authorizing operation on the "entertainment" wavelength of 360 meters (833 kHz) and the "market and weather" wavelength of 485 meters (619 kHz).

-Just weeks before its inaugural broadcast Walter A. Strong, then business manager of the Daily News, realized the station would need a manager.
-Strong knew a young woman with some ad agency experience named Judith C. Waller.
-He called her and said, “I’ve just bought a radio station; come down and run it.”
-Waller protested that she didn't know anything about running a station.
-Strong replied “neither do I, but come down and we’ll find out.”
+Just weeks before the station's inaugural broadcast, Walter A. Strong, business manager of the Daily News, realized the station would need a manager.
+Strong knew a young woman, Judith C. Waller, with some ad agency experience.
+He called her and said, "I've just bought a radio station; come down and run it."
+Waller protested that she did not know anything about running a station.
+Strong replied "neither do I, but come down and we'll find out".
 Waller was hired in February 1922.
 She went on to have a long and distinguished career in broadcasting.

-There are questions as to whether anyone actually heard the station's initial half-hour broadcast, as technical problems forced WGU to shut down the following day.
-It remained off the air while a new transmitter was ordered.
-One of the problems with reception of the station was the interference of tall buildings in the area and that it had only about 100 watts of power.
+The station was first licensed on March 29, 1922, as WGU with 100 watts on 360 meters, to The Fair in Chicago.
+The call letters were randomly assigned.
+A joint venture between The Fair Department Store and the Chicago Daily News, WGU's first transmitter sat atop the department store.
+WGU made its debut broadcast on April 12.
+There are questions whether anyone heard this initial half-hour broadcast, as technical problems forced WGU to shut down beginning the next day, while waiting for a replacement transmitter.
+Other limitations included interference from the tall buildings in the surrounding area, and the station's low power.

+There were two Chicago stations that preceded WGU's start.
+The City of Chicago had a station, with similar call letters, WBU, and Westinghouse's KYW had begun the year before.

+WGU was briefly deleted on September 29, 1922, then relicensed three days later as WMAQ, jointly to The Fair Corporation and the Chicago Daily News, still on 360 meters.
+The new call letters were randomly assigned from a sequential roster of available call signs.

-The City of Chicago also operated its own radio station with similar call letters, WBU, sharing a frequency with Westinghouse's KYW, which began in Chicago the year before.
-In an attempt to avoid confusion with the city's station, WGU was assigned the new call letters WMAQ, and to improve reception, its power was increased to 500 watts and it was assigned the clear channel frequency of 750 kilocycles.
-WMAQ's call letters were first broadcast October 2, 1922, with the inaugural show featuring comedian Ed Wynn.
-The station's longtime motto "We Must Answer Questions," was derived from this call sign.
+The WMAQ call letters were first heard on October 2, 1922, with the inaugural show featuring comedian Ed Wynn.
+The station's longtime motto "We Must Answer Questions", was derived from this call sign.
+In late 1923, WMAQ's power was increased to 500 watts.

-Early 1923 records show there were 20 radio stations on the air in Chicago alone.
+By early 1923, there were 20 radio stations on the air in Chicago alone.
 Most of these smaller radio stations faded out because of money issues.
-The Chicago stations that are or had been on the dial for many years usually had a store, newspaper or organization behind them which was willing and able to weather the early times when many radio stations did not make a profit.
+The Chicago stations that survived for many years usually had a store, newspaper or organization behind them which was willing to weather the early times when many radio stations did not make a profit.
 WMAQ had the financial backing of the Chicago Daily News and a very capable general manager in Judith Waller.
 Waller remained in charge of the station until it was purchased by NBC.
-At that point she became the director of public affairs programming for NBC's central division, holding that title until her retirement in 1957.
+At that point, she became the director of public affairs programming for NBC's central division, holding that title until her retirement in 1957.